 The Department of Public Health and Primary Care at the University of Cambridge was awarded a grant to set-up the National Institute for Health Research (NIHR) Blood and Transplant Research Unit (BTRU) in Donor Health and Genomics (Director: Professor Emanuele Di Angelantonio).
 The BTRU is a strategic collaboration led by Cambridge in partnership with the Wellcome Sanger Institute, the University of Oxford and NHS Blood and Transplant (NHSBT).
-The Unit addresses major questions about the health of blood donors and produces evidence-based strategies to enhance donor safety whilst ensuring sustainability of blood supply, thus informing NHSBT.
+The Unit addresses major questions about the health of blood donors and produces evidence-based strategies to improve donor safety and to ensure a steady supply of blood to the NHS (thus informing NHSBT).
 We research:

 - Blood cell traits